leomotors/cocoa-discord/doc/cms.md

 As CogSlashClass implements CogSlash, we can add it to Slash Center and even mix it with Object Cog.

+**Note**: Due to some TypeScript mumbo jumbo, you are required to specify type in your method arguments.
+For Message Command, you will need to specify `(msg: Message, strp: string)`

+*Argument Name can be changed, but must not be omitted and so do the type*

 ## Message Command

-To invoke a message command, user need to mets two criteria.
+To invoke a message command, user need to meets two criteria.

 - Mention or Global Prefix